Paraquat poisoningParaquat lung

 When to Contact a Medical Professional

-If you believe you have been exposed to Paraquat, you should seek medical care immediately.
+If you believe you have been exposed to Paraquat, seek medical care right away.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.